joshwyatt/hn-love/README.md

 When hn-love opens HN for you, it will add your current location to the list of places you are not allowed to vote from.
 As long as you keep hn-love running, it will reopen HN or the url you passed in, every time you connect to a location you haven't voted from already.
 Vote to your heart's content!

-Try using connecting your computer to your mobile hotspot to test it out.
+Try connecting your computer to your mobile hotspot to test it out.